 Given the popularity and success of third-party delivery apps, deciding to sell your food via these mobile platforms is a smart move.
-Just take a look at Swiggy and Zomato, two of India’s leading food delivery apps that boast almost two million users.
+Just take a look at Swiggy, Zomato and Amazon Food, two of India’s leading food delivery apps that boast almost two million users.
 Even the e-commerce giant Amazon has joined the party by investing over $6.5 billion in India with their new branded food delivery service, Amazon Food.

 An ever-increasing number of other restaurants are also jumping on board, making these platforms an extremely competitive space.
 But simply uploading your menu isn’t going to make you stand out in the crowd and capture customers.

-Based on what we’ve learned as a cloud kitchen operation, we’ve put together these 10 tips to help you establish a successful food delivery business on food delivery apps.
+Based on what we’ve learned as a ghost kitchen operation, we’ve put together these 10 tips to help you establish a successful food delivery business on food delivery apps.

 #1 Organise and optimise your menu for search

 Remember that customers using delivery apps have a lot of options.
 Your menu and how you present and categorise your food is the only thing they have to go on when making their purchase decision.
 One way to help them understand what kind of food you offer is by organising your menu items and featuring sections—like main dishes, sides, desserts, etc.

 Many food delivery platforms allow you to customise your menu’s layout.
 On the delivery app, restaurants can select a la carte, static and small form menus.
 Select the type of menu that resonates best with your food selection so that customers can easily navigate and be drawn in by your unique offerings.

 It’s also important to use the right category tags for the type of food you offer.
 Tags help customers browse and find restaurants in an app search, so if they’re craving something that you offer, you want to be sure your restaurant shows up as a tasty option.